nanaSun/nanaSwiper/README.md

 # Nana's Swiper

+Major change:

+    Change how to set slider, less configuration and makes it like react-router's style

 It's a slider that only supports horizonal slide.
 Just for now，I'll develop vertical slide in the next version.

 The reason why develop such a swiper,just because a project need sliders with sprit and react.
 And it's hard to find a 3rd plugin which support for slider,react and canvas.
 It's easy to find a lot of plugins that support canvas and react or react and slider.
 That's why I develop such a plugin.